drewswinburne/hangman/readme.md

 As a user, I want to be able to randomly generate a word to play the game in single player (maybe reference a large array) I want to have guessable words be any length
 I want a confirm dialog box
+I want to not be able to accidentally guess letters I've tried, or weird characters

 BRONZE